fnalabs/hive-io/packages/hive-js-domain-example/README.md

         version: '3.5'
         services:
           # proxy for layer 7 routing
-          # NOTE: this is an example, you will need to define your own
+          # NOTE: this is an example, you will need to define your own config
           #       ex. https://github.com/fnalabs/hive-io/tree/master/dev/proxy
           proxy:
-            image: haproxy:1.8.23-alpine
+            image: haproxy:2.3.2-alpine
             container_name: proxy
             depends_on:
               - hive-base-js
               - hive-stream-processor-js
             ports:
               - 80:80
-            networks:
-              - hive-io
-            restart: on-failure
-          fluentd:
-            image: fluent/fluentd:v1.11.4-2.0
-            container_name: fluentd
             networks:
               - hive-io
             restart: on-failure